Home Equity Loan Calculator

 Use the optional closing-cost settings to compare paying fees upfront vs rolling them into the loan.

-How to Use This Home Equity Loan Payment Calculator
+How to Use This Home Equity Loan Calculator

 Estimate your monthly payment, total interest, and payoff timeline in under a minute.
-It is built for common use cases like checking a fixed-rate second mortgage payment, comparing terms, or estimating closing costs before you apply.
+Our calculator is built to handle fixed-rate second mortgages, letting you compare loan terms or estimate the true cost of rolling closing fees into your balance.

 1. Enter the home equity loan amount